 The world is changing fast and to keep up you need local knowledge with global context.

 Biznews.com is a disruptive internet publishing business which was founded in August 2013.
 It embraces Jeff Bezos’s Day One philosophy using software instead of people wherever possible, thus freeing its brainpower to focus on fulfilling an obsessive customer focus.
-It is a fully remote business with no physical head office and a core team and associates spread across the world.
-Biznews’s focus is on serving the global South African through independent reporting and commentary on local and global issues that affect their lives.
-This content is delivered through text, audio and webinars.
-It has a partnership with the Wall Street Journal, offering full access to wsj.com for Biznews Premium subscribers.
+It is a fully remote business, has no physical head office and a team spread across the world.
+With hubs in London, Johannesburg and Cape Town, Biznews is uniquely positioned to serve South Africans with a global mindset through independent reporting and commentary on local and global issues that affect their lives.
+The subscription service, Biznews Premium, features bespoke commentary, exclusive WhatsApp and Twitter channels, investment webinars and a partnership with the Wall Street Journal offering full access to wsj.com.
 If you would like to contact any member of the team, the email convention is the person’s first name followed by biznews.com – i.e. [email protected]

-Stuart Lowman is the managing editor of Biznews.com with responsibility for the content and revenue generation of the website.
+Stuart Lowman is the general manager of Biznews.com.
 Having graduated from RhodesUniversity in 2003 with a bachelor of journalism, he began his journalistic career at ITWeb before a spell in print.
-Before joining Biznews in 2015, he was head of Bloomberg TV in Johannesburg and prior to that was the news editor at CNBC Africa.
+Before joining Biznews in 2015, he was managing editor of Bloomberg TV in Johannesburg and prior to that was the news editor at CNBC Africa.

 Lindiwe Molekoa is Biznews’s production editor.
 Her passion for online media began while studying for her Bachelor of Arts degree at Wits University.
 As the “Biznews magician”, she makes articles more relevant and accessible.
 Before joining Biznews she worked with Alec Hogg at Moneyweb for three years.
 Lindiwe enjoys reading books (Christian fiction), loves flowers and plants, travelling (the beach mostly) and spending quality time with her siblings and two gorgeous nieces.